-In Nebraska, the law states that a person who has suffered an injury is entitled to be fairly compensated for their injury.
+In Nebraska, personal injury law states that a person who has suffered an injury is entitled to be fairly compensated for their injury.
 A judge or jury will determine the amount of compensation for your specific claim if your case has gone to trial.
-If your claim was resolved during settlement negotiations, the parties involved and their attorneys will determine what it means to be fairly compensation for your claim.
+If your claim was resolved during settlement negotiations, the parties involved and their personal injury attorneys will determine what it means to be fairly compensation for your claim.
 In neither case is the award predetermined.
-However, while the law does not give a specific dollar amount for what would qualify as fair compensation, it does set out guidelines for consideration.
+However, while personal injury law in Nebraska does not give a specific dollar amount for what would qualify as fair compensation, it does set out guidelines for consideration.

-Among the issues used to determine fair compensation are the following:
+Among the issues used to determine fair compensation in Nebraska are the following:

 - The nature and the extent of the injury